This Bourbon Salmon with Pecans is topped with pecans and a maple bourbon sauce, and then baked to juicy, flaky perfection.

 Learn more about salmon: Check out this post: Types of Salmon: An Ultimate Guide.

 For this recipe, I got my sockeye salmon from Orca Bay.
 Orca Bay sources their sockeye salmon from Bristol Bay— the Alaskan fishing hub that sees the world’s largest salmon run each year.

 And guys, this fish is INCREDIBLE.
 For this recipe, I used Orca Bay’s Alaska sockeye salmon fillets, and I also love and use their whole sides of Alaska sockeye salmon.
 Order Orca Bay Online.

 Making Bourbon Salmon with Pecans

-Next, stir in some finely chopped pecans and breadcrumbs.
-(You can skip the breadcrumbs if you want, but I think the texture is slightly nicer with them there.)
-Stick the entire pot in the fridge for 10 minutes (or the freezer for 5 minutes), until it’s cooled and slightly hardened.
+Next, add chopped pecans and breadcrumbs to the sauce.
+You can skip the breadcrumbs if you want, but I think the texture is slightly nicer with them there.

 Bourbon Salmon with Pecans